dorukcakmakci/Sudo-Music/README.md

 * Sarp Aydemir
 * Umut Berk Bilgiç

-### This repo serves as a web-hub relating the project website and other auxiliary.
+### This repo serves as a web-hub relating the project website, the source code and other aux. material.